Building High-Performance PHP Applications with Swoole in ServBay

 <

-):bash< Hello, you sent: Hello ServBay via wscat
+:bash< Hello, you sent: Hello ServBay via wscat

-, press Ctrl + C
+To disconnect, press Ctrl + C

 php -v

 .
-ServBay often provides an easy command-line tool to switch PHP versions. - Extension Status: If the server fails to start, double-check that the Swoole extension is correctly enabled for your current PHP version in ServBay, and that ServBay or the PHP service has been restarted so changes take effect.
+ServBay typically provides easy command-line tools to switch PHP versions. - Extension Status: If the server won’t start, verify that Swoole is enabled for your chosen PHP version and that you’ve restarted ServBay or the PHP service.

 Conclusion